etwa-rsc/rules/the-official-rules-of-tiddlywinks.md

 # The Official Rules of Tiddlywinks

-As approved by the English Tiddlywinks Association and recommended for use by the International Federation of Tiddlywinks Associations
+As approved by the English Tiddlywinks Association and sanctioned for use by the North American Tiddlywinks Association and the International Federation of Tiddlywinks Associations.

 These rules are © Copyright the English Tiddlywinks Association.
 The English Tiddlywinks Association permits copying of the rules provided that (1) this copyright notice is retained together with attribution to the English Tiddlywinks Association; (2) copying is only for non-commercial purposes; (3) no derivative works are based on these rules.

 Information on the English Tiddlywinks Association can be found on the web site www.etwa.org.

-This version of rules was approved at the ETwA Rules Meeting on 25 April 2004.
-A modification to the “notes and guidance” was made at ETwA Congress on 30 April 2005.
+This version of rules was approved at the ETwA Rules Meeting on 24 April 2010.

 ## Introduction